SunCoastConnection/TheRealLibreEHR/WINDOWS_INSTALL.md

 ![Setup Complete](./Documentation/1_Installing/images/windows_installation/Step_10.png)

 15. Congratulations!
-You have successfully setup the LibreHealth EHR Developer Environment.
+You have successfully setup the Libre EHR Developer Environment.
 It is recommended to bookmark the Login Page for easy access.
 Login with the username `admin` and password that you set up to access EHR.

 ### Additional Information

 #### Setting up Access Control

-phpGACL access controls are installed and configured automatically during LibreHealth EHR setup.
-It can be administered within LibreHealth EHR in the `admin` -> `acl` menu.
+phpGACL access controls are installed and configured automatically during Libre EHR setup.
+It can be administered within Libre EHR in the `admin` -> `acl` menu.
 This is a very powerful access control software.

 Learn more about phpGACL [here](http://phpgacl.sourceforge.net/).
-It is recommended to read the phpGACL manual in the `/lh-ehr/Documentation/README.phpgacl.md` file, the online documentation at [LibreHealth](http://librehealth.io/), and the comments in the `/lh-ehr/library/acl.inc` file.
+It is recommended to read the phpGACL manual in the `/lh-ehr/Documentation/README.phpgacl.md` file, the online documentation at [Libre](http://LibreEHR.org/), and the comments in the `/lh-ehr/library/acl.inc` file.

 #### Patient Documents Capability